M3wP/Manche/readme.md

 The middle area is blank until you load a MOD.
 This area is divided into two main columns, with the instrument information on the right and MOD and playback information on the left.

 ## Controls
 To load a MOD file, press F1 and enter the name of the file to load.
 Press Return to accept the file name and load the MOD file.
-Mod files are loaded from the SD card.
+MOD files will be loaded either from the SD Card or floppy disk depending upon the version of Manche you are using.

+For the SD Card version of Manche, you can now change the directory that the MOD files are loaded from.
+Press F2 to change directories.
+Enter the directory name to enter or ".." to navigate to the previous directory.

 To play or stop the loaded MOD file, press Space.